nerves-hub/nerves_hub/README.md

 Deployment name: qa_deployment
 firmware uuid: 1cbecdbb-aa7d-5aee-4ba2-864d518417df
 version condition:
-tags: test
+tags: qa
 Local user password:
 Deployment test created
 ```

-Here we create a new deployment called `test`.
+Here we create a new deployment called `qa_deployment`.
 In the conditions of this
 deployment we left the `version condition` unspecified and the `tags` set to
-only `test`.
+only `qa`.
 This means that in order for a device to qualify for an update, it
-needs to have at least the tags `[test]` and the device can be coming from any
+needs to have at least the tags `[qa]` and the device can be coming from any
 version.

 At this point we can try to update the connected device.